Jesse Elliott: Battle of Lake Erie

 Elliott won distinction for his actions and official praise from Perry, and was given command of the Lake Erie squadron the next month.
 There was nevertheless controversy over his actions during the battle.
 Some (including Perry) suspected that he had deliberately held Niagara out of the battle in the beginning, and they would feud over this point to the end of their lives.

 Honors

 On January 6, 1814, both Elliott and Perry were each honored with a Congressional Gold Medal, and the Thanks of Congress.
 (See 3 Stat.
 141.)
-This was in recognition of the first time in history when an entire British naval squadron had surrendered.
 (Compare Congressional Gold Medal Honoring Jesse D. Elliott and Congressional Gold Medal Honoring Oliver Hazard Perry.)
-In addition to the medals, Elliott and Perry each received an equal share of the prize money ($7,140.00 apiece) for the capture of the British squadron at Lake Erie.
+In addition to the medals, Elliott and Perry each received an equal share of the prize money ($7,140.00 apiece) gained from the captured British ships.
 In recognition of Perry's position as commodore of the squadron, Congress voted Perry an additional payment of $5,000.00, which became a source of consternation for Elliott.
 In 1818 Elliott was elected as an honorary member of the Maryland Society of the Cincinnati.